xxz-code/Facebook-V-Predicting-Check-Ins/README.md

 4. [Vizualizing the Training Set](#paragraph3)
 5. [K Nearest Neighbor](#paragraph4)
 6. [Random Forest](#paragraph5)
-## Final Project: Comparing the KNN Model to Random Forest

 ## Introduction
 |     This Kaggle competition, created by Facebook, featured roughly 30 million Facebook user "check-ins" over a 100-kilometer squared area - 10 km by 10 km grid.
 The size of the data-set alone generated difficulties and lead to intricacies within the problem.
 We had yet to work with a classification model this large; for example, there were 100 thousand possible classifications for place_id.